diorz38/mgv2/readme.md

 Laravel is accessible, yet powerful, providing tools needed for large, robust applications.

-## Laravel Version
+## Version

-Laravel 5.5
+Use Laravel 5.5 and Voyager 1.1

-## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).